NBISweden/workshop-reproducible-research/docs/git.md

 * Go ahead and add, commit, and push the `.gitignore` file.

----
+!!! note "Quick recap"

-**Quick recap:** we now learnt how to use a `.gitignore` file to control what directories, and files git should ignore.
+    We now learnt how to use a `.gitignore` file to control what directories, and files git should ignore.

----

 ## Tagging